joelgarciajr84/wp-to-mongo/README.md

-# wp-to-mongo
+# WordPress to Mongo
 Save a remote WordPress post into your local MongoDB.
-Works in all WordPress (4.7 or above) or any WordPress installation which have WP-REST-API enabled.
+Works in WordPress (4.7 or above) or any WordPress installation which have WP-REST-API enabled.